entomologist1/idvnotebook/README.md

 [Toyhou.se listing here](https://toyhou.se/20043677.idv-notebook-f2u-)

 ### things to note:
-- No bootstrap, not mobile friendly
+- No bootstrap colors, not mobile friendly
 - Paperclip images for other survivor types are in the gallery
 - Images for the traits have to be the same height.
 - Use the popups when you hover over the traits for trait descriptions.